intjelic/python-sfml/doc/sphinx/source/documentation/network.rst

    low-level functions process a raw sequence of bytes.
 The high-level method is not implemented.

-   It is important to note that :class:`sfml.UdpSocket` is unable to send datagrams bigger than :attr:`MAX_DATAGRAM_SIZE`.
+   It is important to note that :class:`sfml.network.UdpSocket` is unable to send datagrams bigger than :attr:`MAX_DATAGRAM_SIZE`.
 In this case, it returns an error and doesn't send anything.